 “New Soldiers”: the Ottoman Corps D’Élite

-The yeniçeri (janissaries) or “new soldiers” were the famous Ottoman corps d’élite.
-They dated back to Orkhan (1326-1359) son of Othman (the namesake of the Ottomans) and originally consisted of prisoners of war.
+The yeniçeri (Janissaries) or “new soldiers” were the famous Ottoman corps d’élite.
+The Janissaries evolved towards the end of the reign of Orkhan (1326-1359) and during the reign of Murad I (1360-1389).
+They originally consisted of prisoners of war.
 Later recruits were drawn from a child tax levied every five years upon Christian parents living within Ottoman domains.
-Raised from childhood in the strictest Islamic orthodoxy combined with a Spartan lifestyle and the most severe training, the janissaries were the Islamic equivalent of the Christian Crusading orders.
+Raised from childhood in the strictest Islamic orthodoxy combined with a Spartan lifestyle and the most severe training, the Janissaries were the Islamic equivalent of the Christian Crusading orders.

 The Toprakili & The Gönüllü

 The toprakili consisted mostly of heavy cavalry drawn from the feudal nobility.
 The toprakili from European domains were similar to the Polish hussars, while those from Asia were lighter and armed with bows in addition to lances and sabers.
 The serhada kulu and the yerli kulu were troops supplied by provincial governors and government administrators.
 They included the heavy cavalry gönüllü (“volunteers”) of feudal aspirants and the seymen peasant militia.
 The auxiliaries of tributary nations, the Crimean Tartars, Wallachians, Moldavians and Hungarian rebels, of little use in battle, nevertheless provided manpower for such needs as bridge building and digging trenches, served as scouts and guards and above all supplied the Turkish camp by raiding and looting the countryside.